westland/westland.github.io/content/hobbies/Astrophotograpy.md

 draft = false
 +++

-Ask many amateur astronomers why they are in the hobby and you may be compelled to listen to romantic soliloquies like:
+Ask amateur astronomers why they are in the hobby and you may be compelled to listen to romantic soliloquies like:

 - "Man must rise above the Earth—to the top of the atmosphere and beyond—for only thus will he fully understand the world in which he lives."
 (Socrates)